jamietanna/workflows/README.md

 on:
   pull_request_target:
     paths:
-    # Change docs dir to your repos docs dir (optional)
+    # Preface with your docs dir if you need further specificity (optional)
       - '**.mdx'
       - '**.docnav.json'
       - '**.docapi.json'